From arctic blasts to heat waves, this year's weather broke more than 120,000 records in the US - KTVZ

 The first time Assistant Chief Bimbo Gifford had to battle a fire in freezing temperatures with wind chills of minus-50 degrees.
 He’s been a volunteer with Wisconsin’s Cameron Fire Department for decades.

 The first time Alaska saw 70-degree weather as early as March.
-And with the Arctic warming twice as fast as the rest of the plane, the summer was no better.
+And with the Arctic warming twice as fast as the rest of the planet, the summer was no better.

 On the Fourth of July, Anchorage was hotter than Key West at 90 degrees, setting a new all-time record, according to the National Weather Service.